HabitatFramework/TechnicalGuide/configuration/configuration.rst

 ==================	=====================================================================

-Click 'Next >>' to display the Connection tab of the Data Link Properties dialog as shown in the figure :ref:`figDLPCD`.
+5. Click :guilabel:`Next >>` to display the 'Connection' tab of the 'Data Link Properties' dialog as shown in the figure :ref:`figDLPCD`.

 .. _figDLPCD: